KevinLi3535/text-classification-toutiao/README.md

 <br />

 This project aims to train several deep learning models to perform the text classification task.
-Since only training set provides actuall labels, the model is trained on a subset of the training data and evaluated on the validation set, a smaller subset of the training data.
+Since only training set provides actual labels, the model is trained on a subset of the training data and evaluated on the validation set, a smaller subset of the training data.
 The models used are TextCNN, Bert for Sequence Classification, Bert + CNN head (1d conv + adaptive max pool), Nezha (Neural Contextualized Representation for Chinese Language Understanding).

 <br />